ajm113/OpenTor-X/README.md

 Supported:  mysql, mysqli, postgre, odbc, mssql, sqlite, oci8

-3. Import opentorx_data_dump.sql into your database.
+- Import opentorx_data_dump.sql into your database.
 This file includes the table structure.

 NOTE: This dump file is using KAT partial dump.
 (When it was online at the time.)

-4. Enjoy the experience!
+- Enjoy the experience!

 # Troubleshooting:

 *How come the torrent download links are broken?*

 The site hosting the torrents has went down.
 For now the already available dump will be a placeholder until you get some real data.

-*I'm getting errors/warnings from swiss_cache.php on some pages!*

-Ensure your cache folder has full permissions!
-Set folder /application/cache to 0777.

 *I can load the front page fine, but I get apache/web server 404 error on other pages!*